Here's how to get presale tickets.

-On Saturday 22 June 2019, the stunning Highclere Castle in Hampshire, England, will welcome the Music from Downton Abbey Open Air Concert.
+On Saturday 22 June 2019, the stunning Highclere Castle in Hampshire, England, will welcome the Downton Abbey Live.

 The Chamber Orchestra of London will perform live renditions of the show’s ever-iconic music, hosted by Jim Carter in character as Mr Carson, and with series composer John Lunn on piano.